Coolsonickirby/Smash-Ultimate-Documentation/docs/Reverse Engineering/Walkthroughs/Disabling Auto-Play on Playlist Music Selection.md

 We'll continue (type `c` and hit enter) and try to select a song by choosing it this time.
 When we press `A` to choose the game, the game freezes again!
 Just like before, the function got called, so let's go ahead and run the `print_trace` command again.
 !['print_trace' command being run on chosen song](../../img/Walkthroughs/Disabling%20Auto-Play%20on%20Playlist%20Music%20Selection/pic_7.png)

 Oho?
 What's this?
-The third offset in the chosen song playback is different than the third offset in the manually chosen playback.
+The second offset in the chosen song playback is different than the second offset in the manually chosen playback.
+This means that if we modify anything in the first offset, then it'll affect both, manually playing the song and the game automatically playing the song.
 That's pretty interesting.
-Let's go ahead and jump to the third offset in the chosen song playback in Ghidra.
+Let's go ahead and jump to the second offset in the chosen song playback in Ghidra since that's what we want to prevent.

 ## Tracking
 We can press `g` in Ghidra to jump to an offset.
 Although when we jump to an offset, we need to add `710` before the offset, since Ghidra starts at `710` (so in our case, we'll be jumping to `7101b352ac` in Ghidra)